 Lost PIN codes

-Alternatively, if you plan to visit Estonia, you can renew the PIN codes and receive a new PIN code envelope at an Estonian Police and Border Guard Board office.
-Just stop by during office hours with your digital ID and other identification (like your passport), take a ticket and wait your turn.
-The State Fee for new PIN codes in this case is 5 EUR.
+Alternatively, if you plan to visit Estonia, you can pickup a new code envelope at a service point of the Estonian Police and Border Guard Board.
+Just stop by during office hours with your digital ID and other identification document (for example, passport), take a ticket and wait for your turn.
+In this case the state fee for a new code envelope is 5 EUR.